Christian Reformed Church in the Philippines

-The Christian Reformed Church in the Philippines is a Calvinist denomination in the Philippines, founded by American missionaries in the mid-1900.
+The Christian Reformed Church in the Philippines is a Calvinist denomination in the Philippines.

 Origin

 The church was first organised by missionaries Vince and Lucy Apostol, congregants of the Christian Reformed Church in North America.
 The mission started in 1962 when Christian Reformed World Missions began planting churches in Negros Island.
 In 1976, the denomination was officially organized with three congregations.
 Churches were organised into five classes.
 A synod was formed in 1983.
 By 1990, it had grown to 25 organized churches and 20 church plants.
 Now the church has over 50 congregations and 5,000 members.

 The Christian Reformed Church in the Philippines is a member of the World Communion of Reformed Churches.